Heavy Menstrual PeriodsSkip to the navigation

 If you bleed a lot during your menstrual cycle, you're not alone.
 Many women do.
-For some women, having heavy menstrual periods (also called menorrhagia) means passing large blood clots and changing sanitary pads and tampons often.
+When you have heavy menstrual periods (also called menorrhagia), you may:

 What causes heavy periods?

-Several things can cause heavy periods.
-These may include:
+A number of things can cause heavy periods.
+These include:

-An irritation in the uterus.
-Certain things can cause this to happen, such as using a copper intrauterine device (IUD).
+- An irritation in the uterus.
+Certain things can cause this, such as using a copper IUD.

-Sometimes a cause for your bleeding can't be found.
+Sometimes a cause can't be found.

 When you lose a lot of blood during your period, your iron levels can drop.
 This can cause anemia .
 Anemia can make you feel tired and weak.
 Call your doctor if you think you have anemia.

 How are heavy periods diagnosed?